slipstream/SlipStreamDocumentation/docs/developer_guide/running.rst

 taking into account that it will be required later during the startup of the main SlipStream service.

-The directory containing the ``db.spec`` file must be on the classpath.
-The ``db.spec`` is the path to the file containing the HSQLDB database definition.
+The directory containing the ``ssclj-conf.edn`` file must be on the classpath.
+The ``ssclj-conf.edn`` is the path to the file containing the HSQLDB database definition.
 Typical content looks like::

     {:db {